kudashevs/accept-language/README.md

 - it can include extlang, script, and region subtags by setting the `use_<subtag-name>_subtag` options
 - it can set the default separator value by providing the `separator` option
 - it can log its activity for further examination by setting the `log_activity` option
+- it can log its activity at the specific log level by providing the `log_level` option

 The package goes with the built-in Laravel framework support.
 For more information see [Laravel usage](#laravel-usage) section.